The Big Picture On Fair Housing Lawsuits:

 Hardly the stereotypical, frothing-at-the-mouth bigot.

+The verdict?
 Also found guilty of discrimination.

 Caution!
 Achtung!
 Cuidado!

-But you can’t discriminate against families with children, or any of the other protected classes.
-It doesn’t matter how many neighbors and other tenants complain, you can’t deny rental applications of families just because they have children.
+It doesn’t matter how many neighbors and other tenants complain; you can’t deny rental applications of families just because they have children.
 You can’t segregate families into different rental units.
-You can’t charge higher rent.
+Nor can you charge higher rent.
 You can’t even collect a higher security deposit.

 Legal Options

-But even criminal history has limitations, as mentioned above.
-Ultimately, landlords need to take a holistic view when screening tenants, taking everything into account and being careful to keep records of why you rejected or accepted each rental application.
+Ultimately, landlords need to take a holistic view when screening tenants, taking everything into account and keeping records of why they rejected or accepted each rental application.

 Have you noticed an uptick in Fair Housing lawsuits in your city?
 What are your concerns, about HUD’s aggressive enforcement of Fair Housing laws?